vaishalibhardwaj/network-inspector/README.md

 ## **Overview:**

 Network Inspector is a web application designed to monitor and visualize network speed data over time.
-It provides insights into the network performance by displaying historical network speed measurements in the form of interactive charts.
+It provides insights into the network performance by displaying historical network speed measurements in the form of bar charts.

 ## **Features:**